nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/setting-up-azure-services.md

 issue that led me to the answer: https://github.com/Azure/azure-powershell/issues/413

 Story so far:

-using the new-azurewebsite method but not passing in creds, seting the appsetting then doing a push seems to work with a deployment... next step: test if doing node method works azure site create, set appsetting, set deployment, then doing a push works...

-then test if a redploy works with node method - and then if you can get it working in powershell method with upgrade-azuredeployment thing...
+using the new-azurewebsite method but not passing in creds, seting the appsetting then doing a push seems to work with a deployment... next step: test if doing node method works azure site create, set appsetting, set deployment, then doing a push works... see if i can get the creds working in new-azurewebsite then test if a redploy works with node method - and then if you can get it working in powershell method with upgrade-azuredeployment thing...

+TODO:
+stackoverflow/ msdn about creds not working for new-azurewebsite cmdlet function